Shell Centre: Architecture and design

-The public realm of the Upstream Building has been steadily degraded over the years, with the generous space between the columns of the entrance from York Road enclosed to enlarge the foyers.
+The public realm of the Upstream Building was steadily degraded over the years, with the generous space between the columns of the entrance from York Road enclosed to enlarge the foyers.
 Textured paving in contrasting colours was installed to assist partially sighted pedestrians navigate the complex steps and ramps of the site, but also served to deter rough sleepers and skateboarders.

 Construction

 The Shell Centre was constructed by Sir Robert McAlpine between 1957 and 1962, to a design by Sir Howard Robertson, and the tower stands at 107 m with 27 storeys (26 numbered and a mezzanine level) and extends three storeys below ground.
 The tower was the first London office tower to exceed the height of the Victoria Tower of the Palace of Westminster.

 It replaced the Midland Grand Hotel as the tallest storied building in London, and the Royal Liver Building as the tallest in the United Kingdom.
 On completion the building also held the record for the largest office building, by floor space, in Europe.